• Skip to primary navigation

 9. Chauffeur

-Drivers can work for ride-sharing companies such as Lyft and Uber, taxicab companies, limousine companies, or as personal chauffeurs.
+Drivers can work for ride-sharing companies such as Lyft and Uber, taxicab companies, limousine companies, or personal chauffeurs.

 You must be a safe driver with a clean driving record and a current driver’s license.
-You may be required to pass a driving test or provide your own vehicle by some companies that hire drivers.
+You may be required to pass a driving test or provide your vehicle by some companies that hire drivers.

 11. Business Adviser

 The national average salary is $65,892 per year.
 Business consultants assist companies in improving their performance in a specific area.
-For example, some business consultants specialize in fields like revenue growth, human resources, management, sales operations, marketing and others.

 Required skills: You must be highly skilled and experienced in the area you provide expertise.
 You should have good communication and presentation skills and know how to measure and report performance in your field.